-Act 44 sets forth certain rules relating to governance and accountability of the Commission, including, but not limited to, requiring the Commission to file an annual financial plan with the Pennsylvania Secretary of the Budget no later than June 1 of each year (the "Financial Plan"), to provide updates to the Chairman and Minority Chairman of the Pennsylvania House and Senate Transportation Committees regarding the status of the I-80 conversion, and to have an audit of the Commission's finances conducted by the Auditor General every four years (such audit it to be paid for by the Commission).
-Under Act 44, the Commission is also required to adopt a comprehensive code of conduct for Commissioners and executive level employees, which the Commission adopted with an effective date of October 31, 2007.
-The Commission submitted its Financial Plan for Fiscal Year 2011-12 on June 1, 2011 and a Financial Plan Amendment on August 4, 2011, addressing updated traffic information and incorporating the Commission's adoption of an amendment to its Ten Year Capital Plan.
-The Financial Plan and the Financial Plan Amendment can be obtained by contacting the Commission.
-For a more detailed discussion, see "PENNSYLVANIA TURNPIKE SYSTEM -

-Act 44 and Act 44 Financial Plan" in the forepart of this Official Statement.
+Act 44 sets forth certain rules relating to governance and accountability of the Commission, including, but not limited to, requiring the Commission to file an annual financial plan with the Pennsylvania Secretary of the Budget no later than June 1 of each year (the "Financial Plan"), to provide updates to the Chairman and Minority Chairman of the Pennsylvania House and Senate Transportation Committees regarding the status of the I-80 conversion, and to have an audit of the Commission's finances (including a review of its performance, procedures, operating budget, capital budget and debt) conducted by the Auditor General every four years (such audit is to be paid for by the Commission).
+Under Act 44, the Commission is also required to adopt a comprehensive code of conduct for Commissioners and executive-level employees, which the Commission adopted with an effective date of October 31, 2007.
+The Commission submitted its Financial Plan for Fiscal Year 2012-13 on June 1, 2012.
+The Financial Plan can be obtained by contacting the Commission.
+For a more detailed discussion, see "PENNSYLVANIA TURNPIKE SYSTEM - Act 44 and Act 44 Financial Plan" in the forepart of this Official Statement.
 In 2011, the Auditor General began the audit process required by Act 44 but has not yet issued any report.
 See "Budget Process" herein.